vittorbraidecosta/vittorbraidecosta.github.io/_pages/about.md

     - Job to run predefined tests and update baseline.
     - Job to periodically run a batch of tests and track progress with criteria evaluation.
 * Simulink models compliance with software standards verification
-* Change in the linear design pipeline when using tuning gains
+* Change in the linear design pipeline when tuning gains
     - Implement the use of tunable Matlab features to build closed-loop linear models 5x times faster
-    - Implement new features to the pipeline in order to allowed some user flexibility when choosing the closed-loop components.
+    - Implement new features to the pipeline in order to allow some user flexibility when choosing the closed-loop components.

 <img src="images\lilium.jpg" alt="image" width="200" height="auto">